xraypy/xraylarch/doc/getting_started.rst

 Analysis, replacing the older Ifeffit library and its many limitations.

-However, Athena still has some limitations for XAFS Analysis, and development and support for it have declined in recent years.
+However, Athena still has some limitations for XAFS Analysis, and development and support for it has declined in recent years.
 You may be interested in the XAS Viewer program for XAFS processing and visualization.
 At this writing, :ref:`XAS Viewer <xasviewer-chapter>` is nearly a complete replacement for Athena, with several improvements in graphics and handling